Alberto-00/Alberto-00/README.md

 Hey there 👋

-I am a Computer Science student at University of Salerno, and I am studying Cybersecurity for the Master's degree at University.
+I am a Penetration Tester and a Red Team Operator.
 I am keen on CyberSecurity and IoT.
 I like testing my capability and improving my skills, in particular informatic ones.
 Determination and curiosity are the keywords that better describe my personality.

 Want to know more about me?
 [Check out my portfolio.](https://alberto-00.github.io/)